-If you have spent any time around crochet, I bet you have heard the terms “frogging”, “frogged”, “had to frog something” being thrown around.
+If you have spent even a little bit of time around crochet, I bet you have heard the terms “frogging”, “frogged”, “had to frog something” being thrown around in your crochet Facebook group.
 And I bet you, just like I had before, went ‘Huh?
 What are the frogs doing in crochet?!”

 So, I figured I’ll write up a quick post about it.

-Frogging is one of those terms that you would’ve never used if you weren’t in crochet, it’s so native to this craft.
-And, once you know what it means, you will find yourself using it all the time, because it’s fun and makes you feel like a total crochet pro in the know.
+Frogging is one of those crochet slang terms that you would’ve never used if you weren’t in crochet, it’s so native to this craft.
+And, once you know what it means, you will find yourself using term frogging all the time, because it’s fun and makes you feel like a total crochet pro in the know.

 So, what does the term ‘frogging’ mean?
-In the simplest terms, frogging means unraveling your project.
-You know, that fun part when, after working on something for hours or, god forbid, days, you realize you made a mistake like 50 rows ago and now you need to unravel the whole thing to be redone the right way.
+In the simplest terms, crochet term frogging means unraveling your project.
+You know, that fun part when, after working on something for hours or, god forbid, days, you realize you made a mistake like 50 rows ago and now you need to unravel the entire project to be redone the right way.

-So what does “frogging” has to do with unraveling?
+So why do we say “frog”, is this some kind of those stitch abbreviations? what does “frogging” has to do with unraveling?
 Where is the link?